YunoHost-Apps/pihole_ynh/README.md

 ## Limitations

 * Activate DHCP with Pi-hole need a manuel configuration of your router.
-* Pi-Hole-FTL can't be upgrade above the version 2.13.2, because of the usage of an option of dnsmasq not yet available on Jessie.
+* Pi-Hole can't be updated beyond the version 3.3.1, because higher versions use an integrated version of dnsmasq.
+This would forces to disable the version of dnsmasq used by YunoHost.

 ## Additionnal informations